-- The battery voltage measured at the battery terminals of the solar charger. - The current flowing from the solar charger in or out of the battery.
-A positive notation indicates that current is flowing into the battery and a negative notation indicates that current is being drawn from the battery. - The battery state indicates the battery charge stage or if external control is active.
+- The battery voltage measured at the battery terminals of the solar charger. - · The current flowing from the solar charger into the battery. - The battery state indicates the battery charge stage or if external control is active.
 These are the possible states: